 Warden and Chief Warden

 Being a warden is a specialist role with specific requirements and procedures that all wardens should be aware of.
-Detailed information on training, equipment, responsibilities and what to do in an emergency can be found on the Staff Hub.
+Detailed information on training, equipment, responsibilities and what to do in an emergency can be found on the Warden information page.